GavinJin0501/Spending-Tracker/README.md

     * User authentication is the process of determining whehter or not users are who they claim to be
     * By using user authentication, the communication between client and server will be more secure, thus clients' privacy being protected
     * I'm going to be using passport for user authentication
-* (3 points) Perform client side form validation using a JavaScript library
+* (3 points) Deploy the applicaiton using Heroku + Mongodb Altas
-    * Form validation in the client side is to check the form input before it reaches the server
+    * Deployment is to keep running an app on a server so that it can be used by more users
-    * By using it, the user can get a response of the correctness of their input as soon as possible; Besides, it also protects the server and the database from malicious/wrong input
+    * By deploying with Heroku and Mongodb Altas, this project will survive after the course unlike the courant server, and I may keep working on it
-    * I'm going to be using jbvalidator
+    * I'm going to be using Heroku and Mongodb Altas
 * (1 point) External API -- Google Chart API
     * API -- application programming interface, is a connection between computers or computer programs.
     * By using API, I can achieve my goals (in this case, drawing charts) more easily and more conconvenient.